damnkrishna/CyberGaurd-j/Log-Analysis/log13.md

 * **The Error:** I make a mistake in my head (a human "oopsie").
 * **The Fault:** That mistake turns into a physical "bug" hiding in my code.
 * **The Failure:** When I actually run the program, it trips over that bug and breaks.

-I’m also making sure I do both **Verification** (checking my plans to see if they make sense) and **Validation** (actually building the thing and seeing if it works the way I wanted).

----

-### My Final Realization

-I’ve learned that I can’t test every single possibility—that’s a myth because there are just too many paths to take.
-Instead, I have to be smart and test the "edges" (the **Boundaries**) and group similar inputs together so I don't waste time doing the same test twice.
-It’s all about working smarter, not just harder!